 Modprobe Command in Linux – A Beginner’s Guide

-In this article, we’ll learn about the modprobe command in Linux.
-The Linux kernel is modular in nature which means that any end-user can remove the functionality of the kernel or add the functionality of the kernel simply by removing or adding a certain module.
-This is where modprobe command comes in handy which makes it easy to add or remove kernel modules.
+In this article, we’ll learn about the modprobe command on Linux.
+The Linux kernel is modular in nature, which means that any end-user can remove the functionality of the kernel or add the functionality of the kernel simply by removing or adding a certain module.
+This is where modprobe command comes in handy, which makes it easy to add or remove kernel modules.
+Modprobe looks for modules in the standard

 Also read: Steps to Install Intel Graphic Drivers on Ubuntu 20.04LTS